 The most common types of arthritis are osteoarthritis, gouty arthritis, and rheumatoid arthritis.
 These are described in more detail below.
 All symptoms should always be evaluated with a thorough consultation and examination by your local foot doctor podiatrist in New York for an accurate diagnosis and treatment plan and exclude any serious underlying condition.

-This is the most common arthritis you can get in your feet.
-It’s nearly universal among people over age 60.
+Osteoarthritis is the most common type of arthritis found in your feet.
 Your NYC podiatrist may refer to it as “degenerative arthritis” or “wear and tear arthritis.”

-The condition is caused by the wearing away of cartilage in the joints of your foot.
-Cartilage is a smooth coating between bones, and its absence can result from an injury or simply from prolonged use.
-Inflammation, pain, and stiffness are the primary symptoms.
-While the condition is considered a natural part of aging, lifestyle adjustments can alleviate the risk of developing the condition, as well as regulating its severity.
+Anyone with a sports-related injury — such as ligament tears, joint dislocations, or torn cartilage — is at a much higher risk of developing osteoarthritis.
+Osteoarthritis is caused by the wearing away of cartilage in the joints of your foot.
+Cartilage is a smooth coating that lines our joints, and it functions to allow smooth gliding motion in the body.
+Cartilage damage can result from an injury or simply from prolonged use.
+Inflammation, pain, and stiffness are the primary symptoms of osteoarthritis.
+While arthritis is considered a natural part of aging, proper shoe-wear and lifestyle adjustments can limit its progression.